+At least one of the following properties shall be present in a MetricsSample object: mediaStreamingClientData.

 Media Session Handler client API (M6/M11)

 11.2.2.1 Create a media delivery session

 A 3GPP Service URL (see clause 6) may be used to implicitly trigger the creation of a new media delivery session with the Media Session Handler.